★ Investing Strategy Research & Guides ★

 People who observe Mr. Market can find bargains and make money.
 Using a simple system means there is less that can go wrong.

-Buffett also uses simple stratagems anybody can understand.
-Buffett famously refuses to invest in any company or instrument he does not understand.
+Buffett also uses simple strategies anybody can understand.
+He famously refuses to invest in any company or instrument he does not understand.
 For instance, Berkshire Hathaway did not start investing heavily in tech stocks until recently.
-Buffett avoids unknown risks by using this rule and steers clear of markets beyond his expertise.
+By using this rule, Buffett avoids unknown risks and steers clear of markets beyond his expertise.

 Cash Flow

 The second advantage of value investing is the emphasis on cash.
 Value investors may sometimes make less money than speculators, but they are more likely to have cash in their pockets, e.g., generated from Dividends.
-Also, speculators are essentially gambling, and that means that the risks are higher, and they are more likely to be wiped out.
+Also, speculators are essentially gambling, which means that the risks are higher and more likely to be wiped out.
 Long-term value investors usually always win.

-Cash is real money, the money you can spend.
-Cash flow measures the amount of cash a company runs through its business.
+Cash is real money, money you can spend.
+Cash flow measures the amount of cash a company has in its business.

 Monitoring a company’s cash flow shows you if the corporation is making money.